ChaithanyaGude/Prodigy-Info-Tech---CS-Tasks/README.md

 3. Secure System Design: Assisted in designing and implementing secure configurations for systems and applications.

-4. Cyber Threat Monitoring: Set up and monitored security information and event management (SIEM) systems to detect potential threats.
+4. Cyber Threat Monitoring: Set up and monitored security information and event management (SIEM) systems to detect potential threats